Mercandj/android-dev-challenge-compose-4/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->

-Neumorphism simple weather app that support different temperature units and cities.
+* Neumorphism simple weather app that support different temperature units and cities.
+* Based on [Jetpack Compose](https://developer.android.com/jetpack/compose) and [openweathermap.org](https://openweathermap.org/), built for the [Jetpack Compose challenge](https://developer.android.com/dev-challenge) week 4.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->